-- A total of four rounds of negotiations ended in June without any significant results (Link).
-The British government has officially declared that it will not request an extension of the transitional period (Link).
-At a summit meeting on 15 June between Commission President von der Leyen, Council President Michel and British Prime Minister Johnson on the state of the discussions both sides agreed that more momentum was needed in the negotiations.
-Therefore, the negotiations will be intensified in various formats in July (Link).
+- A total of six rounds of negotiations ended in July without any significant results.
+Even a summit meeting on 15 June between Commission President von der Leyen, Council President Michel and British Prime Minister Johnson did not bring the desired momentum to the negotiations (Link).
+The next round of negotiations is scheduled for mid August.

 What are the perspectives for Erasmus+ and Horizon Europe?

 The EU's draft agreement on the new partnership with the United Kingdom covers all areas of negotiations, including participation in EU programmes: